-Hearings before a hearing panel and before the Board will be conducted according to the hearing provisions of 26 V.S.A. ch.
+40.4 HThe hearings before a hearing panel and before the Board will be conducted according to the hearing provisions of 26 V.S.A. ch.
 23 and the contested case provisions of the Administrative Procedure Act, 3 V.S.A. § 809-815.
-If a hearing panel is used, the parties will be allowed to present evidence to the Board only if the Board allows it.
-A Board hearing officer may act as presiding officer at hearings and pre- and post-hearing conferences for the purpose of making procedural and evidentiary rulings.
+If a hearing panel is used, the parties will be allowed to present evidence to the Board only if the Board allows it. - The A Board hearing officer may authorize its legal counsel to act as presiding officer at hearings and pre- and post-hearing conferences for the purpose of making procedural and evidentiary rulings.
 A presiding officer may administer oaths and affirmations, rule on offers of proof and receive relevant evidence, regulate the course of the hearing, convene and conduct prehearing conferences, dispose of procedural requests and similar matters, and take any other action authorized by the Administrative Procedure Act.

-41.5 Decision, Order, and Entry; Notice of Decision; Transcripts
+40.5 Decision, Order, and Entry; Notice of Decision; Transcripts.

-The hearing officer will prepare the written decision and order in accordance with the Board's instructions, within a reasonable time of the closing of the record in the case.
-The decision and order will be entered upon being signed by the chair or vice-chair of the Board.
+40.5 The hearing officer Board legal counsel will prepare the written decision and order in accordance with the Board's instructions, within a reasonable time of the closing of the record in the case.
+The decision and order will be entered upon being signed by the chair or vice-chair of the hearing panel and the Board shall enter the order.
 A decision and order is effective upon entry.
 Notice of the decision and order will be sent to the Respondent by certified mail.
 Notice of the decision and order will be sent to the Respondent's attorney, the complainant, and the prosecuting attorney by regular mail or email.
 A transcript of the proceeding is available at cost.

-42.0 Compliance Investigation, License or Certification Reinstatement or Removal of Conditions After Disciplinary Action
+41.0 Compliance Investigation, License or Certification Reinstatement or Removal of Conditions After Disciplinary Action

-42.1 Assignment of Compliance Investigation
+41.1 Assignment of Compliance Investigation-

-Upon entry of an order taking disciplinary action against a Respondent, a compliance investigation file will be opened.
-The file will be assigned to the investigative committee that was responsible for the initial investigation of unprofessional conduct.
+41.1 Upon entry of an order taking disciplinary action against a Respondent, a compliance investigation file will be opened.
+The file will be assigned to the investigativeng committee that was responsible for the initial investigation of unprofessional conduct.
 If the matter was investigated by a committee of ad hoc members, the file will be assigned to one of the standing investigative committees.
 The committee shall make recommendations for action to the full Board regarding compliance, requests for reinstatement, or modification or removal of conditions established by the order.

-42.2 License or Certification Reinstatement or Removal of Conditions
+41.2 License or Certification Reinstatement or Removal of Conditions.